suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0801-Deploying Windows with AutoPilot.md

    ![](media/017.png)

 1. It asks for three security questions.

-Give the values accordingly and press next.
+1. Select any question of your choice and fill in the answers Then click on next.

 1. The setup will take few minutes to complete.